 Who We Are

-The NLA will promote diversity, equity, and inclusion in all aspects of the organization. - Professionalism
+The NLA will promote health equity in all aspects of the organization. - Professionalism

 The NLA will enhance medical knowledge, clinical skills, and related business activities that provide for more effective patient outcomes.
-Promoting and sustaining the highest ethical standards will be an essential component of these activities. - Public Service
+Promoting and sustaining the highest ethical standards will be an essential component of these activities. - Science

 The NLA will enhance efforts to reduce death and disability related to disorders of lipid metabolism in patients. - Multidisciplinary Approach